Windows Boot Manager: Operation

-The UEFI invokes bootmgfw.efi from an EFI system partition at startup.
+Operating system loading

+The operating system is loaded by individual boot loaders for each install of Windows, called the Windows Boot Loader.

 winload.exe

 The Windows Boot Manager invokes winload.exe—the operating system boot loader—to load the operating system kernel executive (ntoskrnl.exe) and core device drivers.
 In that respect, winload.exe is functionally equivalent to the operating system loader function of NTLDR in prior versions of Windows NT.
 In UEFI systems, the file is called winload.efi and the file is always located at \windows\system32 or \windows\system32\boot.

 winresume.exe

 If the computer has recently hibernated, then bootmgr will instead invoke winresume.exe.
 In UEFI systems, the file is called winresume.efi and is always located at \windows\system32 or \windows\system32\boot.

-Advanced Boot Options

-With the advent of the new boot manager in Windows Vista, many components have been changed; one is the Advanced Boot Options menu that provides options for advanced boot modes (e.g., Safe Mode).
-Due to the implementation of fast startup in Windows 8 and up, access to the Advanced Boot Options menu has been disabled by default.
-However, access is still possible with a BCD modification.
-These are the possible boot modes: